dauitsuragan002/tulgatts/README.md

 # TulgaTTS
-**TulgaTTS - A library for synthesizing text-to-speech (TTS) with various popular voices in Kazakhstan.**
+**TulgaTTS is an AI-based text-to-speech (TTS) library that generates speech using various voices popular in Kazakhstan.
+It leverages Character AI technology to synthesize natural-sounding speech from text.**

 ## Installation